-CHARACTERISTICS OF THIS LEARNER GROUP Each phase describes a period of significant English language learning development.
-There will be differences between a student at the beginning of the phase and a student at the end of the phase.
-AGE-RELATED CONSIDERATIONS These students are starting to learn English.
-They can speak one or more languages/dialects other than English and have an age-appropriate level of print lite racy in their first language.
+CHARACTERISTICS OF THIS LEARNER GROUP Each phase describes a period of significant Standard Australia between a student at the beginning of the phase and a student an English language learning development.
+There will be differen at the end of the phase.
+ICES AGE-RELATED CONSIDERATIONS These students are starting to learn English.
+They can speak one or more languages/dialects other than English and have an age- appropriate level of print literacy in their first language.
 They have had varying experiences of formal schooling and may be literate in their first language.
 In a familiar learning environment, they will begin to engage with simple language tasks of the curriculum, particularly with support from a speaker of their first language, and targeted contextual support (eg visuals and gestures).
 Learning a language requires intense concentration, and students are likely to tire when listening to and speaking English constantly.
 High levels of explicit teaching of specific EAL/D skills are required from both the specialist teacher and the classroom teacher.
 These students are capable of understanding the concepts of the curriculum for their year level.
-However, as they are new to learning in and about English, they will find it difficult to show achievement as described in the achievement standards for their year level, as these rely heavily on English language proficiency to convey content knowledge and understandings.
-While many of these characteristics are applicable to all students beginning to learn English, older students will have more life experiences as well as more developed cognitive abilities and will understand print in their first language.
-They draw upon their first language literacy knowledge as they learn English.
+However, as they are new to learning in and about English, they will find it difficult to show achievement as described in the achievement standards for their year level, as these rely heavily on English language proficiency to convey content knowledge and understandings. ate in ate inall students beginning to learn English, older students will have more life experiences as well as more developed cognitive abilities and will understand print in their first language.
+They draw upon their first language literacy knowledge as they pout learn English.
+YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 recognise the difference between letters, numerals and illustrations recognise their own name in writing and begin to develop a small bank of common sight words, including environmental print. are beginning to understand some sound-symbol relationships of English read along with the teacher (or slightly behind), using the teacher's intonation and phrasing, and use memory and picture cues to reread familiar texts such as rhymes and repetitive texts recognise their own name in writing begin to develop a small bank of common sight words. actively use graphics and computer icons to help negotiate a text.